pereirapy/be_contacts/README.md

 ## First Steps

-1- Clone the project
+1 - Clone the project

 2 - Update the files knexfile.js (both) to use your credentials in development or test environment.
-In production environment you have to create the env "DATABASE_URL".
-In Heroku you have a special space to add new environment variable.
+In production environment when you attach the database, heroku will creates the env `DATABASE_URL`.

 3 - Development environment: